These Eyes

-"These Eyes" is a song by the Canadian rock band The Guess Who.
+"These Eyes" is a song by the Canadian rock band the Guess Who.
 The song was co-written by the group's lead guitarist Randy Bachman and lead singer Burton Cummings and originally included on the band's 1969 album Wheatfield Soul.
 It was first released as a single (backed by a tribute to Gordon Lightfoot titled "Lightfoot"), in their native Canada, where its chart success (#7), along with the influence of CKLW-AM Windsor's radio station music director Rosalie Trombley, helped land them a U.S. distribution deal with RCA Records.
 It was subsequently released in the U.S. in March 1969, and became a breakthrough success for the group (and for Canadian music in general, which would see a sudden rise in popularity throughout North America); it would be their first single to reach the top ten on the Billboard Pop Singles chart, peaking at number six, and would eventually be certified gold by the RIAA for sales of over one million copies.
 It was also a top ten hit in South Africa.
 While it was actually the 18th single released by the band overall, it was the first from the line-up of Cummings, Bachman, Jim Kale, and Garry Peterson as produced by Jack Richardson.

 Background and writing

 Bachman had the original piano chords with an original title of "These Arms".
 Cummings changed the title to "These Eyes" and added the middle eight.
-At first, the band didn't even want to release the song considering the gentle ballad too great a departure from their hard rock roots.
+At first, the band didn't want to release the song, and considered the gentle ballad too great a departure from their hard rock roots.
 The song features an orchestral arrangement by Ben McPeek.